When you hear the phrase “Glory of God” what comes to mind?

 But what does it mean to do something for God’s glory?

-Paul is telling us to put others first and do what is best for them.
+Paul will also tell the Corinthian Christians that the most important thing is to not “offend others.”
+That means don’t make others do something that they think is wrong.
+He tells them to always put others first and do what is best for them.
 And when we put others first we are putting God first.
 We are glorifying God.

 Because of Jesus we are free to make our own decisions on some things.

 With Jesus we can always choose what is best for others first.

 Think through together some example of things that might be “right” for some but “wrong” for others.
 Have you encountered some things that other families do or don’t do that is different from your family?
 How can you still love this other family?

 You gave up your freedom for us so that we could be free.
 Help me to be able to give up things for others so that they aren’t offended by what I do.

 To see today’s post from the TLIC Daily blog –> Click Here